ramonsaraiva/timy/README.md

 ```

 #### Changing the way timy outputs information
-You can either use print or logging for all timy outputs, with the `tracking_mode` value.
+You can choose between print or logging for all timy outputs by setting the
+value of `tracking_mode`.
 > The default value of `tracking_mode` is `TrackingMode.PRINTING`.

 ```python